 In short: the commitment to the highest good required by practical reason is best understood as a commitment to seeing our own actions as collaborative contributions to a rational system of justice, a system in which the demands of the 'inner voice' are satisfied at last.
 Now although I cannot argue the case here, it seems to me that Kant is right to treat the inner voice, and its demand for proportionality, as a central fact of moral experience, one to be respected by any account of the highest good.
 It also seems to me defensible for him to hold that to will justice, as such, is to will a universal system of necessary causality mediated by rational wills, and that I must see my own contributions to that system as those of a merely junior partner.
-The challenge which remains, though, is for Kant to show that hope in this practical 'seeing as' sense is sufficient to require postulation of the existence of God -- inescapably an epistemic or (more precisely) doxastic commitment as well as a practical one.
+The challenge which remains, though, is for Kant to show that hope in this practical 'seeing as' sense is sufficient to require postulation of the existence of God inescapably an epistemic or (more precisely) doxastic commitment as well as a practical one.
 At this point we can once again imagine an objection from the indefatigable Spinozist: why can I not undertake to think and will collaboratively, independent of any belief that collaborators exist?
-As a musician, I can play the second violin part of a symphony, as such, alone in the studio; as a private detective, I can follow the police code of conduct even if I have been stricken from the force; as Don Quixote, I can obey the norms of chivalry in the wrong time and place; and as a Spinozist, I can follow the commands of a religion in whose God I do not believe.
-As Puddleglum the Marshwiggle says, at the darkest moment of The Silver Chair: "I'm on Aslan's side even if there isn't any Aslan to lead it.
-I'm going to live as like a Narnian as I can even if there isn't any Narnia."
-This kind of als ob commitment seems to be a live psychological possibility, perhaps even a heroic one: if so, it shows that a Spinozist Marshwiggle could adopt the collaborative stance without adopting any epistemic postulates at all.
+As a musician, I can play the second violin part of a symphony, as such, alone in the studio; as a private detective, I can follow the police code of conduct even if I have been struck from the force; as Don Quixote, I can obey the norms of chivalry in the wrong time and place; and as a Spinozist, I can follow the commands of a religion in whose God I do not believe.
+As Puddleglum the Marshwiggle says, at the darkest moment of The Silver Chair: 'I'm on Aslan's side even if there isn't any Aslan to lead it.
+I'm going to live as like a Narnian as I can even if there isn't any Narnia.37 This kind of als ob commitment seems to be a live psychological possibility, perhaps even a heroic one: if so, it shows that a Spinozist Marshwiggle could adopt the collaborative stance without adopting any epistemic postulates at all.
 Friedman reads Kant as, in effect, claiming that this could only be the stance of a madman.
-But this is, I think, to ignore the distinction between local and
+But this is, I think, to ignore the distinction between local and universal, and perhaps between intending and Kantian willing: even if I will my action collaboratively and universally als ob, I can at the same time intend and act locally in the world as it is.
+The assassin need not, in fact, think that there is any chance that all tyrants will be assassinated, when he utters his cry and draws his sword.
+He need only hope that his own particular action has some chance of success, and offer it in a spirit of contribution to a common project with whatever likeminded spirits may be out there-whether there are any or not.38

-E.g. "the sensible world, viewed, however, as a corpus mysticum of the rational beings in it" (KrV A808/B836); "To view ourselves, therefore, as in the world of grace... is... a necessary idea of reason" (A812/B840); "we are necessarily constrained by reason to represent ourselves as belonging to such a world" (A811/B839); "Religion is the recognition of all duties as divine commands" (KpV 129).
+35 E.g. 'the sensible world, viewed, however, as ... a corpus mysticum of the rational beings in it' (A808/ B836); 'To view ourselves, therefore, as in the world of grace...is... a necessary idea of reason' (A812/ B840); 'we are necessarily constrained by reason to represent ourselves as belonging to such a world' (A811/B839); 'Religion is the recognition of all duties as divine commands' (5:129).